mhrons/mhrons.github.io/docs/pv_log.md

 - Measured GI and its smooth equivalent by different smoothing methods
 - Accumulated GX by different smoothing methods

-The displayed signals are based on the solar measurement from following days:
+The displayed signals are based on the solar measurement from 2 days:

-- 2022-03-04: Medium solar exposure with strong solar intermittency
+**2022-03-04: Medium solar exposure with strong solar intermittency:**
-- 022-04-04: High solar exposure with strong solar intermittency

 <figure markdown>
   ![IPLPF Costs](img/2022-03-04_from11h_to12h.png){ width="650"}